 Enterprise Information Solutions can have a very wide scope of software components including SCADA Software, SCADA Historian (Data Historian for short), edge technologies like software device drivers, advanced applications, Control Systems, EAM gateways and the list goes on.

-- What is an Enterprise Information Solution?
+- What is an Enterprise Information Solution for Industrial Automation?

 - Can Enterprise Information Systems be highly available?